Skip to main content

 • ### header 3

-You can also add bold and italic text.
-For bold, sandwich a word with ** and for italic, use *.
+You can also bold and italicize text.
+To bold text, sandwich a word or phrase with ** and to italicize, use *.

 Lists